Comparison

 Capital Efficiency

-Order book trading requires participants to hold liquid currency (ETH, SOL, stablecoins) to purchase assets.
+Order book trading requires users to hold liquid currency (ETH, SOL, stablecoins) to purchase assets.
 For marketplaces where users primarily want to exchange one item for another, this creates an unnecessary capital requirement.
-SWAPS enables zero-capital trading: participants exchange assets directly, requiring no liquid balance beyond gas fees for settlement.
+SWAPS enables zero-capital trading: users exchange assets directly, requiring no liquid balance beyond gas fees for settlement.

 Settlement Model